-On January 22, 2020, the revised Provisions for Drug Registration were issued by the State Administration for Market Regulation, which will come into effect on July 1, 2020.
+On January 22, 2020, the revised Provisions for Drug Registration were issued by the SAMR, which came into effect on July 1, 2020.
 Such revised Provisions of Drug Registration adopt the aforesaid conditional approval mechanism and further provide that, in addition to the aforementioned two categories of drugs, vaccines urgently needed in response to major public health emergencies or other vaccines urgently needed as determined by the National Health Commission of the PRC, of which the benefits outweigh the risks upon assessment, may also be approved conditionally.
-After a drug has been approved conditionally, the market authorization holder shall take corresponding risk management measures, complete the clinical trial and other relevant studies as required within the prescribed time limit, and declare the drug in the form of a supplementary application.
+After a drug has been approved conditionally, the market authorization holder shall take corresponding risk management measures, complete the clinical trial and other relevant studies as required within the prescribed time limit, and apply for the registration for the drug in the form of a supplementary application.
+On October 17, 2020, the revised Parent Law of the PRC was issued by the Standing Committee of the National People's Congress, which will come into effect on June 1, 2021.
+Such revised Parent Law of the PRC adopts the aforesaid extension of the protection term of the drugs related patents.